Defenceman: Parallel Ice (Non-Canonical Saga)

 Acknowledged.
 Representatives will initiate contact within forty-eight hours.

-Whitcombe reads it twice, then sets the phone face down on the seat.
+Whitcombe reads it twice, then sets the phone face down on the passenger seat.
+The leather feels cold against his palm.

-He drives on, headlights carving through the rain.
-“Let the bastards bury themselves,” he mutters.
+He drives on, headlights carving through the rain as the interstate opens before him.
+“Let the bastards bury themselves,” he mutters to the empty car, the words fogging briefly against the windshield.

-But as the interstate opens before him, the unease doesn’t fade.
-He knows Ford won’t stop—and whoever answered that message has already started the clock ticking.
+But as he heads back to the airport, the unease doesn’t fade.
+It settles deeper, burrowing into the space between his ribs where instinct lives.
+He knows Ford won’t stop—the man’s pride won’t allow it, not after Michael Stewart’s continued defiance.
+And whoever answered that message has already started the clock ticking.

 Orion Unmasked

-The message arrives before sunrise, the header carries three seals—MI6, Royal Desk, and Castile Logistics—routed through Yamamoto’s Tokyo office and verified by Kenji himself.
+The message arrives before sunrise, its header carrying three seals—MI6, Royal Desk, and Castile Logistics—routed through Yamamoto’s Tokyo office and verified by Kenji himself.
 Kiyomi opens it with hands that never tremble, even when the truth beneath them could shift alliances across three continents.

 She closes her eyes for one breath, then another.
 “Every attack has a ledger,” she murmurs.
 “Now we hold it.”

-She closes the file and sends an urgent meeting request to the inner circle: Council 7:30 AM – Secure Lines Only.
+She closes the file and sends an urgent meeting request to the inner circle: Council 7:30 AM.

-At 7:30 AM precisely, the compound’s central room bustles with activity.
-Around the table: Ryuichi, Hiroto, Takeshi Senior, Mitsy, Rika, Takeru, Melissa and Jack.
+At 7:30 AM precisely, the compound’s central room fills with quiet activity.
+Around the table: Ryuichi, Hiroto, Takeshi Senior, Mitsy, Rika, Takeru, Melissa, and Jack.
 On the speakerphone: Bill from Chicago, Kenji Yamamoto from Tokyo, Congressman Sanders from Washington, D.C., the Duke of Castile from Madrid, and the Queen’s Private Secretary joining from London.

-The statement lands with a physical weight, silence follows while everything digests the not so surprising revelation.
+The statement lands with physical weight.
+Silence follows while everyone digests the revelation—unsurprising, perhaps, but now irrefutable.

 From Madrid, the Duke adds, calm and certain, “Europe shows the same footprint.
-One of the Cayman-bound inquiries routed through Luxembourg — that’s the European stop in the transaction chain — and my analysts flagged it last night.
+One of the Cayman-bound inquiries routed through Luxembourg—that’s the European stop in the transaction chain—and my analysts flagged it last night.
 Same signature, same timing.
-Whatever Orion is, it predates this smear by years, and they’ve been running this structure quietly across Europe the entire time.”
+Whatever Orion is, it predates this smear by years.
+They’ve been running this structure quietly across Europe the entire time.”

-A clipped British voice follows — the Queen’s Private Secretary, MI6 verification behind every word.
+A clipped British voice follows—the Queen’s Private Secretary, MI6 verification behind every word.
 “We can corroborate that.
-Our Financial Intelligence Unit (UKFIU) logged a parallel request through a London clearinghouse an hour before the Luxembourg transaction.
+Our Financial Intelligence Unit logged a parallel request through a London clearinghouse an hour before the Luxembourg transaction.
 The financial scaffolding is identical across every jurisdiction we’ve examined.
 This is a coordinated network of long-standing shells, not improvisation.”

-“First, containment—do nothing.
+She pauses, letting the room settle before continuing.
+“First, containment.
+We do nothing.
 We stay silent, listen, and watch for escalation.
 If they believe we remain unaware, they may overreach and expose themselves.”

 “Second, exposure.
 We initiate regulatory review.
 It brings sunlight but risks warning them.”